-STUDIO QUICK START - PLUG IN A MICROPHONE AND HEAR IT THROUGH YOUR POWERED STUDIO MONITORS
+STUDIO QUICK START - PLUG IN A MICROPHONE AND HEAR IT THROUGH HEADPHONES

 Before we go through each feature on the mixer, we'll show a few common setups so that you can begin using your mixer right away.
-In the first example, we're going to connect a microphone and listen to it through powered studio monitors.
+In the first example, we're going to connect a microphone and listen to it through headphones.
 Be sure to follow the directions so that you don't hear loud feedback through your speakers!

-- Turn the CNTL RM|PH knob (under the effects) all the way down, and the GAIN control on channel 1 (top left) all the way down. - 2.
-Plug your powered studio monitors into the CNTL RM OUT left and right.
-Switch them on if you need to.
-(You can also follow this example using headphones.) - 3.
+- Turn the PHONES knob all the way down, and the GAIN control on channel 1 (top left) all the way down. - 2.
+Plug your headphones into the PHONES OUT. - 3.
 Turn the LEVEL control on channel 1 up about half way. - 4.
-Plug your microphone into the MIC input on channel 1. - If you're using a condenser microphone, switch on the PHANTOM POWER function (top right).
+Plug your microphone into the MIC input on channel 1. - If you're using a condenser microphone, switch on the PHANTOM POWER function.
 If you're using a dynamic mic, or don't know which type you're using, leave phantom power off. - 6.
-Turn the MAIN MIX fader up to 0 (3/4 of the way up). - Turn the GAIN control on channel 1 up about 1⁄2 way.
-If the PEAK light flashes red, turn the gain back down a bit. - 8.
-Slowly turn up the control room level (CNTL RM|PH) while speaking into the microphone.
+Turn the MAIN MIX up 1⁄2 way. - Turn the GAIN control on channel 1 up about 1⁄2 way.
+If the PEAK light flashes red, turn the gain back down a bit. - Slowly turn up the PHONES level while speaking into the microphone.

-You should hear your voice through the speakers.
+You should hear your voice through the headphones.
 Don't hear anything?
 Here are a few things to check:

-- Are your speakers on?
-Are their level controls turned up? - Do you need to switch phantom power on?
-Look at the markings on your microphone.
+Do you need to switch phantom power on?
+Look at the markings

+- on your microphone.
 If it says "condenser" then Phantom Power should be switched on.
-If it says "dynamic" then leave it off, although phantom power won't damage a dynamic mic.

-- Are the level and gain knobs turned up on channel 1?
-Are the Main Mix and Control Room levels turned up? - If you only plugged in one speaker, make sure that the PAN control is in the center. - If the meters above Main Mix are moving, then your problem is with the speakers.
+If it says "dynamic" then leave it off, although phantom power won't damage a dynamic mic. - Are the level and gain knobs turned up on channel 1?
+Are the Main Mix and PHONES levels turned up? - Make sure that the PAN control is in the center. - If the meters above Main Mix are moving, then your problem is with the headphones.
 If the meters aren't moving, something isn't set correctly on the mixer.